Most relapses happen within the first two weeks of quitting cigarettes. An everyday stressful event can trigger a relapse.

 Nicotine addiction is especially addictive because of the added layer due to the repetitive activity of smoking behavior.

-The act of smoking becomes ingrain within our everyday lives like social encounters.
+The act of smoking becomes ingrained within our everyday lives like social encounters.
 The brain forms a correlation between offloading stress and smoking cigarettes.

 In simple terms.
 Cigarette addiction taps into our natural human behavior to socialize.